 ASRock motherboards are well-known for their reliability and durability, and the B550 Phantom Gaming-ITX is no different.
 It is also equipped with ASRock’s excellent BIOS, which is very user-friendly.
 The mini-ITX offering gives users the choice to have a high-end AMD gaming PC in a compact form factor.

-Therefore, for anyone looking to build a mini ITX PC, the ASRock B550 Phantom Gaming-ITX is a great option.
+Therefore, for anyone looking to build in a mini ITX PC case, the ASRock B550 Phantom Gaming-ITX is a great option.
 It’s a well-built and feature-rich motherboard that offers excellent value.

 The ASRock B550 Phantom Gaming-ITX has a decent VRM design with an 8-phase Dr. MOS power delivery system and support for up to DDR4-5000+ overclocking on the memory.
 The VRM heatsinks are on the large side and are made of good-quality aluminum, but they’re not particularly thick or tall.
 There are also fins on the sides of the VRM Heatsinks which helps to dissipate heat.